-The recipient should publish or otherwise make publicly available the results of work conducted under an award.
 Unless otherwise specified in the award documents, the recipient must forward two copies of any published material resulting from award activities to the appropriate NEH program officer as soon as it becomes available.
 This material should be labeled with the identifying NEH federal award identification number (FAIN).

 Publication and distribution agreements must include provisions giving the government a royalty-free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the material for federal purposes and requiring the acknowledgment of NEH support.
-The publication shall also include the disclaimer contained in Article III of these General Terms and Conditions for Awards.
+The publication shall also include the disclaimer contained in Section II of these General Terms and Conditions.